madelyngreyes/readthedocs/docs/source/sections/data/TechnologiesToHostandAccess.rst

 Details of how to use the files of interest programmatically
 ------------------------------------------------------------
 We have both `R and Python Tutorials <../progapi/Tutorials.html>`_ showing examples of how to perform customized analyses with ISB-CGC data using our APIs.

-PLEASE NOTE: other programming languages can easily be used to access the APIs by referencing details in Google's `APIs and Reference documentation <https://cloud.google.com/storage/docs/apis>`_.
+*PLEASE NOTE*: other programming languages can easily be used to access the APIs by referencing details in Google's `APIs and Reference documentation <https://cloud.google.com/storage/docs/apis>`_.

 BigQuery
 ========